-Melissa Stewart is an incomparable author with over 180 science books published and the creator of the Five Kinds of Nonfiction.
-Her dedication and passion for nonfiction is revolutionizing the reading choices for our next generation of students.
+Melissa Stewart is an incomparable author.
+She has published over 180 science books and is the creator of the Five Kinds of Nonfiction.
+Her dedication and passion for nonfiction are revolutionizing the reading choices for the next generation of students.

-She has written about a wide variety of topics and her audiences include kids, teachers, and librarians.
+She has written about a wide variety of topics, and her audiences include kids, teachers, and librarians.
 In her recent book, Nonfiction Writers Dig Deep: 50 Award-Winning Children's Book Authors Share the Secret of Engaging Writing, Melissa interviews children’s book authors and shares their infectious enthusiasm for all things nonfiction.
-And in 5 Kinds of Nonfiction, coming out in July, she presents a new way to sort nonfiction into five major categories and shows how doing so can help teachers and librarians build stronger readers and writers. .
+In 5 Kinds of Nonfiction, coming out in July, she presents a new way to sort nonfiction into five major categories and shows how doing so can help teachers and librarians build stronger readers and writers.
 We had the pleasure of interviewing her, which you can read below.
-To learn more about her work, visit the Lerner blog, her website, or Twitter page
+To learn more about her work, visit the Lerner blog, her website, or Twitter page.

 Hi Melissa!
 We love your work and are thrilled to learn more about all that you do.
 Thank you for chatting with the Beanstack team!
 Can you please describe the 5 Kinds of Nonfiction?